About Move Summit

 Caroline Parkinson - Strategic Director

 Caroline has supported MOVE Summit since 2017, joining us as a co-organiser and on-the-day host for our talent-focused Emerging Talent Day.
-Caroline supports the Summit’s strategy development, and assists with the Emerging Talent programme.
+Caroline supports the Summit’s strategy development, and securing speakers.
 She can be found on the main stage over the 3 days of MOVE, hosting and making sure that the energy and buzz for which MOVE Summit has become renowned, is in abundance.

 Caroline is Director of Creative at the Edinburgh Futures Institute.
 Her professional and personal creative background covers film, TV, design, music, fashion, dance and photography.